SEB-10-Bahrain/intro-to-react-lab/setup/README.md

 npm create vite@latest
 ```

 You'll be prompted to choose a project name.
-Let's name it `react-mini-apps-lab`.
+Let's name it `<react-mini-app-name>`.

 - Select a framework.
 Use the arrow keys to choose the `React` option and hit `Enter`.